HuidaeCho/projpicker/docs/source/getting_started/query_syntax.rst

 Geometry variables
 ------------------

-A geometry can be saved as a geomery variable and used later.
+A geometry can be saved as a geometry variable and used later.
 The name of a variable can contain lowercase and uppercase letters, numbers, and underscores.
 This syntax uses colons to define and use variables.
 If the variable name is followed by a colon, but it does not start with another one (e.g., ``var_name:``), it saves the following geometry and is not used in place.
-If the variable name is enclosed by two colons (e.g., ``:var_name:``), it is defined ans used immediately.
+If the variable name is enclosed by two colons (e.g., ``:var_name:``), it is defined and used immediately.
 If the variable name starts with a colon, but it does not end with another one (e.g., ``:var_name``), its saved geometry is restored.

 .. code-block:: shell